CanalTP/jungle-bot/README.md

 # jungle-bot
 Robot that can compute journey just for you

-## Add yout Slack token
+## Add your Slack token
-create a file with this content

 lib/token.js
 ```
-export let token = 'xoxb-YOUR-TOKEN-FROM-SLACK';
+export let token = process.env.TOKEN || 'xoxb-YOUR-TOKEN-FROM-SLAC';
 ```
+Be carefull to not commit your token